microsoft/msquic/docs/Streams.md

 When the buffer count is 0, it signifies the reception of a QUIC frame with empty data, which also indicates the end of stream data.

 Currently, the maximum buffer count is 3 in the case of partial receive, where only a portion of the buffer data is consumed (as explained below).
+However, it is strongly advised not to assume in application code that the upper limit is always 3.
+This caution is important because future releases may change internal algorithm, leading to potential changes in the buffer count limit.

 The app then may respond to the event in a number of ways: